jancbeck/acf-add-object-relationship-interface/plugin/README.txt

 Notice that the plugin only supports relationship fields with a single post type.

 == Changelog ==

+= 1.0.7 =
+* Fixes a bug where the add-button would not align correctly when the field had no post-type filter

 = 1.0.6 =
 * Set correct text domain to enable translations